 PGCE Secondary Science – with Physics

-Application links for September 2022 are live on the DfE Apply portal (since October 2021) and we recommend making your application as soon as possible to give you the best chance of being invited to interview.
-The deadline for applying to courses starting in the 2022 to 2023 academic year is 6pm on 6 September 2022
+Application links for September 2023 are live on the DfE Apply portal (since early October 2022) and we recommend making your application as soon as possible to give you the best chance of being invited to interview.

 School Direct – PGCE Primary and Secondary courses